Hired armed lugger Duke of York: Service with the Royal Navy

 In July 1797 Duke of York shared in the capture of a French privateer in the Channel.
 The privateer's name was not recorded, but she was armed with two guns and had a crew of 25.
 Duke of York had chased the French vessel into the hands of the revenue cutter Hind, which also retook a sloop the privateer had captured.

 On 28 January 1798, Indefatigable and Cambrian captured the privateer Heureuse Nouvelle.
 She was armed with 22 guns and had a crew of 130 men.
 She was 36 days out of Brest and during that time had taken only one ship, a large American vessel named Providence, which had a cargo of cotton and sugar.
 Pellew sent Cambrian in pursuit.
 Duke of York also shared in the capture.

+Fate

-On 2 January 1799 Duke of York was under the command of Master Benjamin Sparrow when she foundered in the North Sea.
+On 2 January 1799, Duke of York was under the command of Master Benjamin Sparrow when she foundered in the North Sea.